HIT-Strategies/dev-bootstrap-starter/README.md

 ### Windows (use WSL)
 Windows users should use WSL (Windows Subsystem for Linux) and follow the Linux instructions above.

+**⚠️ WSL Important:** Always run from your Linux home directory (`/home/username`), never from Windows filesystem paths (`/mnt/c/...`).
+The bootstrap will not work correctly from Windows filesystem locations.

 ## Next Steps (Manual Setup)